Last Updated on Dec 6, 2022 by Aradhana Gotur

 Have you ever come across the two-letter code that appears next to a stock or any other capital market instrument on a trading terminal on a stock exchange?
 We are talking about the stock market series.

-Though it may seem all daunting at first, decoding these codes will make trading a lot simpler for you as it takes away certain doubts that may be troubling you.
-So, let’s understand what the NSE stock series means in this article.
+Though it may seem daunting to decipher these at first, decoding these codes will simply make trading a lot simpler for you as it takes away certain doubts that you may have.
+So, let’s understand what each of the NSE stock series means in this article.

 Why NSE stock series?

-The National Stock Exchange (NSE) is known to have recorded the highest volume traded on any exchange in India.
-The bourse not only allows trading in equities but a host of other capital market instruments such as preference shares, debentures, government securities, Indian Depository Receipts (IDR), close-ended mutual funds, and ETFs.
+The National Stock Exchange (NSE) is known to be the largest stock exchange in India based on the volume traded.
+The bourse not only allows trading in equities, but a host of other capital market instruments such as preference shares, debentures, government securities, Indian Depository Receipts (IDR), close-ended mutual funds, and ETFs.

-Since these investments are transacted in high volume on NSE, the bourse has established several series/categories for a stock under which you can trade.
-Likewise, NSE stock series: EQ, BE, BL, BT, GC, IL and IQ indicate whether you can invest in a stock or not.
-So, as an investor already trading or looking to invest in stocks listed on NSE, familiarizing yourself with these terminologies used on NSE would help you to get a better understanding of stock trading.
+Since these investments are transacted in high volume on NSE, the bourse has established several series/categories for stocks.
+NSE stock series – EQ, BE, BL, BT, GC, IL and IQ indicate whether you, as a retail investor, can invest in a stock or not.
+So, as an investor already trading or looking to invest in stocks listed on NSE, familiarising yourself with these terminologies used on NSE would help you to get a better understanding of stock trading.